 - 6. Grands Bidding.
 Any Club bidding for a Grand National Event must submit electronically a bid proposal to the National Secretary time stamped on or before November 1st of the year of the vote.
 Each Club that will be bidding for the next year's Grand National Event is required to include in their proposal a statement to the effect that the host Club's Board of Directors will remain in office during the National Event year as assurance to the membership of QMA that all agreements and proposals will be fulfilled as stated in the Grands contract.
 Bid proposals will be reviewed and voted on by the National Board of Directors and Club Presidents.
 The impact of location and timing of all events must be considered in addition to all other standard criteria.
 The intent of these provisions is to provide the most positive racing experience for all competitors, as well as to encourage maximum participation. - 7.
-The President of Quarter Midgets of America shall be the presiding Chairman of the Annual Meeting. - 8.
-All approved minutes from meetings of the National Board of Directors will be sent to the Club Presidents via e-mail within 7 days of the meeting.
-All approved minutes from meetings of the National Board of Directors will be published on the QMA Members Only web site within 30 days of the meeting, but not before being distributed to the Club Presidents at least 5 days prior.
+The President of Quarter Midgets of America shall be the presiding Chairman of the Annual Meeting. - All approved minutes from meetings of the National Board of Directors and Annual Meeting will be made available within 7 days of the meeting upon request.